ItsGreyedOut/CitiBike/README.md

 4. Add a legend to my map to explain the different markers.
 The following image shows an example of the final advanced map:

       ![44-Citibike_advanced.png](https://github.com/ItsGreyedOut/CitiBike/blob/master/static/image/44-Citibike_advanced.png)

-5. When you complete the app, deploy it to GitHub Pages.

 ## Hints